technigmaai/ClearerVoice-Studio/README.md

 If you have any comments or questions about ClearerVoice-Studio, feel free to raise an issue in this repository or contact us directly at:
 - email: {shengkui.zhao, zexu.pan}@alibaba-inc.com

-Alternatively, welcome to join our DingTalk and WeChat groups to share and discuss algorithms, technology, and user experience feedback.
-You may scan the following QR codes to join our official chat groups accordingly.
+Alternatively, welcome to join our DingTalk group to share and discuss algorithms, technology, and user experience feedback.
+You may scan the following QR codes to join our official chat group.

 <p align="center">
   <table>